OpenDSA/OpenDSA/RST/en/Glossary.rst

       The class that inherits is called a :term:`subclass`.

    base type
-      The data type for the elements in a set.
+      The :term:`data type` for the elements in a set.
       For example, the set might consist of the integer values 3, 5, and 7.
       In this example, the base type is integers.

    basic operations
       Examples of basic operations include inserting a data